 In 2014, I co-edited and published Winged: New Writing on Bees, an anthology collecting modern poetry, fiction, and non-fiction from 36 writers on the relationship between humans and honeybees.
 The project received partial funding from the Regional Arts and Culture Council, and the first edition of 500 sold out within one year, with proceeds benefiting pollinator conservation and education programs.

-My poetry and essays explore creativity, education, faith, parenting, and sustainability.
+My poetry and essays explore creativity, faith, justice, parenting, and sustainability.

 Please see my Writing page for a full list of recent publications and a link to my portfolio.